fats of life

 Platform: Website | Type: Healthcare | Length: 2 weeks

-Though this project was an audit, I managed to do a little research with some people in the healthcare industry (a doctor, a nurse, and a neonatal epidemiologist) to build a persona.
+Though this project was an audit, users are still the most important, so I insisted on conducting research with people in the healthcare industry to build a persona.
+I spoke to a doctor, a nurse and a neonatal epidemiologist.
 I wanted to incorporate the goals and frustrations someone in the healthcare field has when looking for information on over-the-counter supplements.
+Conducting these user interviews, I was able to gather their motivations, frustrations, wants, and goals.

 I wanted the client to see what a page would look like with shortened copy, so I made a mock-up of how that would look.
 With a shorter block of text, the user has less to worry about in terms of time spent seeing if a certain article is the one they want to read, improving navigation ease.
 It also leaves more negative space for a cleaner, less clunky design.